The Science Behind the Smell of Incense

-Incense has been around for years and has been used for religious rituals in Babylon, Greece, and ancient Egypt.
-Some of them are:
+Incense has been around for years and has been used for religious rituals in Babylon, Greece, and Ancient Egypt.

 To counteract bad odors

 Use in various religious practices (most common Catholic churches)

 Incense is a substance burned that produces a fragrant smell.
 It is made up of aromatic material, typically plant based, from sources such as bark, flowers, seeds, resin, and roots with a combustible substance that binds to hold the incense together.
 Some of the most recognizable aromas are: